 Center for Career Development

-CCD provides walk-in hours from Mon - Thurs from 2:30 - 4pm and offer various professional training programs and services all throughout the year.
-Students and alumni can schedule individual career counseling appointments to assess interests, values, skills and preferences using decision-making tools and career assessments.
-The career counselors teach effective job search techniques using online resources and networking; discuss opportunities in a variety of career paths; help tailor resume and cover letter for specific opportunities; strengthen personal branding and build strong interviewing skills.
-The Center’s website provides a wealth of information on various career fields and contains links, articles, and professional organizations for various industries, company names ,domestic and international internship and job sites and Manhattan College specific resources.
+CCD provides walk-in hours and offers various professional training programs and services throughout the year.
+Students and alumni can schedule individual career counseling appointments to assess their interests, values, skills and preferences.
+Decision-making tools and career assessments are used to develop person-centered counseling.
+Career counselors teach effective job search techniques; discuss opportunities in a variety of career paths; help tailor résumés and cover letters; strengthen personal branding and build strong interviewing skills.

-Students and alumni can access the on-line, 24-hour job posting board, JasperLink, for full-time, part-time, internship (current students only) and temporary positions.
-For those seniors seeking full-time employment upon graduation, there is an active campus recruitment program available during the fall and spring semesters.
+Students and alumni can access the on-line, 24-hour job posting board, Handshake, for full-time, part-time, internship (current students only) and temporary positions.
+For those seniors seeking full-time employment upon graduation, there is an active On- Campus Recruitment Program available during the fall and spring semesters.
 Representatives from companies/organizations come to campus to interview students for career opportunities.

-Students can gain valuable work experiences through the credit-based Internship program which is available to students after earning 54 academic credits and completing the basics in their major (at least 12 credits) and who are in good academic standing.
-School of Engineering programs are not included because they do not award credits for internships.
+Students can gain valuable work experience through the credit-based Internship Program.
+A student can apply for an internship after earning 54 academic credits, completing the basics in their major (at least 12 credits) and who are in good academic standing.
+School of Engineering programs are not included because they do not award credit for internships.
 Internships complement and broaden students' education through the practical application of the theoretical and technical knowledge gained in the classroom.
 For those interested in the no-credit internship, review COOP 401 (see below) and schedule an appointment with a career counselor from CCD.